Gueguettee/ASTER_DELTA_NEUTRAL/README.md

 # ASTER DEX Delta-Neutral Funding Rate Farming Bot

 This project is a terminal-based Python application for managing a delta-neutral funding rate farming strategy on the Aster DEX.
-The application's architecture is designed to be modular, testable, and secure, separating concerns into three main components.

 **Support this project**: Use referral link https://www.asterdex.com/en/referral/164f81 to get 10% rebate on trading fees (maximum rebate rate for you).